blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 The text model is used to embed tracked object descriptions and perform searches against them.
 Descriptions can be created, viewed, and modified on the Search page when clicking on the gray tracked object chip at the top left of each review item.
 See [the Generative AI docs](/configuration/genai.md) for more information on how to automatically generate tracked object descriptions.

-Differently weighted CLIP models are available and can be selected by setting the `model_size` config option:
+Differently weighted CLIP models are available and can be selected by setting the `model_size` config option as `small` or `large`:

 ```yaml
 semantic_search: